World Powers Condemn Deadly Gaza Air Strike On Aid Workers - UrduPoint

 World Powers Condemn Deadly Gaza Air Strike On Aid Workers

-The United States, France and Britain led international criticism Tuesday of a deadly strike in the Gaza Strip that killed seven charity staff as they unloaded desperately needed aid brought by sea to the war-torn territory

-Paris, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) The United States, France and Britain led international criticism Tuesday of a deadly strike in the Gaza Strip that killed seven charity staff as they unloaded desperately needed aid brought by sea to the war-torn territory.
+Paris, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) World powers widely condemned an Israeli strike in the Gaza Strip that killed seven charity staff delivering desperately needed aid to the war-torn territory.

-World Central Kitchen -- one of two NGOs spearheading efforts to deliver aid by boat -- said a "targeted Israeli strike" on Monday killed Australian, British, Palestinian, Polish and US-Canadian staff.
+World Central Kitchen -- one of two NGOs spearheading efforts to distribute aid brought by boat -- said a "targeted Israeli strike" on Monday killed Australian, British, Palestinian, Polish and US-Canadian staff.

-US Secretary of State Antony Blinken urged a "swift, impartial investigation" into the airstrike and said Israel needed to do more to protect innocent civilians.
+"It shouldn't have happened," IDF chief Herzi Halevi said in a video message, as he blamed the strike on a "misidentification -- at night during a war in very complex conditions".

+Israeli President Isaac Herzog said he called WCK founder, chef Jose Andres, to express his "deep sorrow and sincere apologies over the tragic loss of life".

-Israel's Prime Minister Benjamin Netanyahu said the strike was "unintentional".
+Prime Minister Benjamin Netanyahu said the strike was "unintentional" but stopped short of apologising for the deaths that he described as a "tragic case".
 The Israeli army has vowed to hold an investigation and promised to "share our findings transparently".

-French Foreign Minister Stephane Sejourne, speaking alongside Blinken at a press conference in Paris, said "protecting humanitarian workers is a moral and legal imperative that everyone must adhere to.
-Nothing justifies such a tragedy."

-Earlier, US National Security Council spokesperson Adrienne Watson wrote on X, formerly Twitter, that Washington, Israel's main ally, was "heartbroken and deeply troubled by the strike".

-British Foreign Secretary David Cameron -- who has been increasingly critical of Israel's war in Gaza -- said the country had "called on Israel to immediately investigate and provide a full, transparent explanation of what happened".

-UK Prime Minister Rishi Sunak said he was "shocked and saddened" after learning that a Briton was among those killed.
+UK Prime Minister Rishi Sunak said he was "shocked and saddened" after learning that British nationals were among those killed.

-Australian Prime Minister Anthony Albanese slammed the "completely unacceptable" attack, and called it a "tragedy that should never have occurred".
+He spoke to Netanyahu and told the Israeli leader that "he was appalled by the killing of aid workers", a Downing Street spokesperson said in a statement.

-The founder and leader of World Central Kitchen, Spanish-born US-based celebrity chef Jose Andres, said he was "heartbroken and grieving for their families and friends and our whole WCK family".
+The founder and leader of World Central Kitchen, Spanish-born US-based chef Andres, said he was "heartbroken and grieving for their families and friends and our whole WCK family".

 "The Israeli government needs to stop this indiscriminate killing," he wrote on social media.
 "It needs to stop restricting humanitarian aid, stop killing civilians and aid workers, and stop using food as a weapon."